gabrieli/waddle/temp/waddle-manager-docs/ARCHITECTURE_DECISIONS.md

-# Architecture Decisions - Waddle Manager
+# Architecture Decisions - Waddle

 ## Overview
-This document captures key architectural decisions made during the design of Waddle Manager, including the rationale and trade-offs considered.
+This document captures key architectural decisions made during the design of Waddle, including the rationale and trade-offs considered.

 ## Decision Log